bitjson/hivemind/doc/gitian-building.md

 Replace `root` with `debian` to log in as user.

-Setting up Debian for gitian building
+Setting up Debian for Gitian building
 --------------------------------------

 In this section we will be setting up the Debian installation for Gitian building.